WSSR: WLLI-FM

 In 1974, the station's call letters were changed to WLLI, an anagram for Will County, the primary county in its coverage area, and it aired a country music format.
 Later that decade, the station switched to a MOR format, and then a top 40 format.
 By 1980, WLLI had returned to a MOR format.

 In 1984, the station switched to a top 40/CHR format.
 In 1987, the station was sold to Joliet Broadcasting.
-It would shift to an adult rock format, and was branded "96.7 I-Rock".
+It would shift to an adult rock format in early 1988, and was branded "96.7 I-Rock".

 In early 1995, WLLI was sold to Barden Broadcasting, which changed the station's format to hot AC.
 On January 22, 1996, the station adopted a country format.

 Will Rock

 In January 1997, WLLI adopted a rock format, and was branded "96.7 Will Rock Rocks!".
 Lonny Tyler was morning host and program director.
 During this time the station carried the Motor Racing Network broadcasts of what was then known as the Winston Cup Series.

 In 1998, the station was sold to Pride Communications.
 In 2000, the station was sold to NextMedia Group.